An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - What are their true interests, not their social media interests?

-- What might they be missing in their lives or daily routine?
+- What might they be missing in their life or daily routine?

-- Have you had in-depth conversations with this person about it?
+- Have you had deep conversations about this with them?

 - Does the person value sustainability?

-- Does she prefer discretion or statement pieces?
+- Do they prefer discretion or statement pieces?

 - Is heritage more important than innovation?